gisioraelvis/gisioraelvis/README.md

 - 📱 Creating responsive, accessible, and performant user interfaces
 - 💾 Working with both SQL and NoSQL database systems for optimal data management

+Driven by Agile methodologies, collaborative innovation and continuous technical growth.

+With strengths in:

+🧠 critical thinking, 📊 analytical problem-solving, 👥 teamwork, 🗣️ clear communication, and 🔄 adaptability.

 ## 📚 Currently Learning

 I'm focused on Solutions Architecture and Systems Scalability and Availability.